 - Organic Marshmallow Root Extract – High in plant proteins for promoting healthy hair growth and shine while it soothes the skin.
 Softens hair and encourages detangling.

-Let’s review why my Organic Cat Wash is the ideal shampoo for your cat and why you will want to have it on hand when he needs a bath:
+Let’s review why Organic Cat Wash is the ideal shampoo for your cat and why you will want to have it on hand when he needs a bath:

 - Gentle enough for daily use

 - Coconut oil-based so it’s naturally mild and nourishing